joshlk/k-means-constrained/README.md

 pip install k-means-constrained
 ```

-It is supported on Python 3.8 and above.
+It is supported on Python 3.10, 3.11 and 3.12.
+Previous versions of k-means-constrained support older versions of Python and Numpy.

 # Example